markuskuehnle/bias-fairness-mvp/README.md

 ### Additional Notes and Considerations

 **Todo:**
+- Display error on reload: 1/6 rounds, 1/2 applicants invited shown, then updated: page is reloaded and then updated
 - Extend candidate pool with training data
 - Filter training data, reselection of candidates to ensure imbalance in recommendations? yes
 - Pre-predict instead of prediction in runtime